Mayu Watanabe: AKB48

 On July 25, she released her second solo single, "Otona Jellybeans" which reached number three on the Oricon weekly chart.
 Her third solo single "Hikaru Monotachi" was released on November 21, 2012, and reached number one in the Oricon singles chart.
 The single was released in five versions, including one that has an illustration book.
-Her B-side "Sayonara no Hashi" was the theme song to the anime film Nerawareta Gakuen for which she voiced one of the lead characters.
+Its b-side "Sayonara no Hashi" is the theme song to the anime film Nerawareta Gakuen for which she voiced one of the lead characters.
 In July 2013, she released her fourth solo single.
 "Rappa Renshūchū".
 A contest was held to determine the cover artwork for one of its editions.

-Meanwhile, in AKB48, she received her first center position on the group's 30th single "So Long!", which was released on February 20, 2013.
+Meanwhile in AKB48, she received her first center position on the group's 30th single "So Long!", which was released on February 20, 2013.
 On April 19, she released her second photobook Seifuku Zukan Saigo no Seifuku.
 In the AKB48 election for the members for their 32nd major label single, she placed third overall with 101,210 votes.

-In 2014, Watanabe become a regular on the television show Utage!, and semi-regular on the TV show Renai Sosenkyo.
+In 2014, Watanabe became a regular on the television show Utage!, and a semi-regular on the TV show Renai Sosenkyo.
 In AKB48, she was transferred back from Team A to Team B in the "Daisokaku Matsuri".
-She performed an hour-long solo live concert at AKB48's Natsu matsuri.
-In the elections to determine the member line-up for AKB48's 37th major label single, she placed first, with 159,854 votes.
-Thus, she took centre position for the song "Kokoro no Placard".
+She performed an hour-long solo live concert at AKB48's Natsu Matsuri.
+She earned the center position for AKB48's 37th major label single, "Kokoro no Placard" after placing first with 159,854 votes in an election to determine the single's member line-up.

 In 2015, Watanabe received her first leading role in a prime-time TV drama, Tatakau!
 Shoten Girl, broadcast by Fuji TV and Kansai TV.
 This drama aired from April 2015, at 10 pm.
 The theme song for this drama, "Deai no Tsuzuki", was sung by Watanabe, and was also released as her fifth solo single on June 10, 2015.
 She held solo live concerts to support the single on September 19.
 In 2015, a web poll conducted by My Navi Student declared her the second Cutest Idol from both the men's choices and women's choices lists, behind Kanna Hashimoto of the idol group Rev. from DVL.

-On October 26, 2016, Watanabe released her third photobook "Shiranai uchi ni".
+On October 26, 2016, Watanabe released her third photobook Shiranai uchi ni.

-On June 17, 2017, Watanabe announced at the 9th General Election she will graduate from the group.
+On June 17, 2017, Watanabe announced at the 9th General Election that she would graduate from the group.
 On October 31, Watanabe had her graduation concert.
-Later she had her last handshake on November 18, 2017.
-She performed at the AKB48 theatre for the last time on December 26, 2017.
-She sang and performed on the stage of the "68th NHK Kouhaku Uta Gassen" on December 31, 2017, and it was her last activity as a member of AKB48.
+Her last handshake event with the group was on November 18, while her last performance at the AKB48 theater was on December 26.
+Her last activity as an AKB48 member was a performance at the "68th NHK Kouhaku Uta Gassen" on December 31, 2017.